yangyuegly/scheduler/README.md

 - Most challenging:
   - organizing different features and providing a user interface that's not clustered.
   - determining how convenient it is for a user to meet another user in order to borrow something

+Rejected - This is a typical "task" app and it does not provide interesting design decisions

 ### Idea 2